28 Април 2022

 Eurofound research covers a range of topics linking wages and gender, such as variable pay, performance-related pay, low pay and the gender pay gap.
 Survey research looks at earnings as one of seven indicators of job quality for men and women at work.
 On minimum wages, an annual review monitors the level of minimum wages across Europe, also measuring coverage rates of workers by gender in 2019 and the link with the gender pay gap.
 Furthermore, the EJM analyses the extent to which different jobs, occupations and sectors contribute to the gender pay gap.
 This will be useful for the interpretation of the Commission’s social scoreboard’s indicator on the gender pay gap and for the implementation of the gender-equality principle of the European Pillar of Social Rights.

-As one of the first deliverables of the Gender Equality Strategy, the Commission will propose binding pay transparency measures by the end of 2020.
-In 2018, Eurofound reviewed the first experiences of countries with gender pay transparency measures.
+Eurofound reviewed the first experiences of countries with gender pay transparency measures in 2018.
 At the Commission’s request, Eurofound has initiated an ad hoc study on measures to promote gender pay transparency in companies, looking at how much they cost and whether companies can see any opportunities.
 This will feed into the Commission’s impact assessment.

 Working conditions and gender

-Eurofound’s European Working Conditions Survey (EWCS) kicks off its seventh edition in 2020 and covers a range of aspects of working conditions from a gender perspective.
+Eurofound’s European Working Conditions Survey (EWCS) covers a range of aspects of working conditions from a gender perspective.
 In recent questionnaires, gender mainstreaming has been an important topic.
 The survey monitors occupational, sectoral, time and pay gaps, as well as working time patterns, work–life balance, violence and harassment at work, and health and well-being, including what all this means for sustainable work.

 EWCS analysis will help to inform policies aimed at closing gender gaps in the area of job and employment quality.
 The knowledge provided is relevant for the principle of gender equality and initiatives to improve work–life balance, as well as those included in the context of the European Pillar of Social Rights.